 Vice President, New Markets Fund Director

-invested in commercial real estate projects in low-income communities
+invested in low-income communities

 Coachella Valley Rescue Mission$11.44 millionAn investment helped establish the new facility in Coachella Valley for the homeless.

 Native American Health Center$4.9 millionThe Seven Directions Project delivers medical care to a Native American community.

 Yurok Tribal Community Forest and Salmon Fishery Preserve$16.1 millionOpportunity Fund helped finance one of the largest human service providers in LA.